Rossis3/TicketFlow/README.md

 - User registration and login
 - Create, assign, and prioritize tickets
+- Reassign tickets to different team members
 - Status workflow: Open → In Progress → Resolved → Closed
+- Filter tickets by assignee (All, My Tickets, Unassigned) and status
-- Comments on tickets
+- Comments on tickets for team discussion
-- Activity log for every ticket
+- Activity log tracking all changes on every ticket
+- Delete tickets (creator or admin only)
+- Clean, responsive UI with error pages

 ## Tech Stack